 Black beans, bell pepper, corn and loads of cheese are combined to make for one flavourful Cheesy Tex Mex Frittata!
 This one works for any meal of the day and requires very little effort.
 You can customize to your taste with your choice of garnish like avocado, cilantro and green onion.
-Perfect for the busy fall season!
+This easy frittata recipe is perfect for the busy fall season!

 How’s your September going?
 Speaking of going, we are at the end of September already!
 What the what?!
 Crazy, right?
 Don’t you just love fall, though?
 It’s my favourite season.
 I love all the comfort food, the crispness in the air and all the fall clothes, especially the footwear.
 Don’t even get me started on those fall scented candles, which I am totally obsessed with.
 What’s your favourite season?

-This Cheesy Tex Mex Frittata works in so many ways.
+This frittata recipe works in so many ways.
 It’s easy to whip up on a lazy Saturday morning and perfect when you have friends over for brunch.
 It’s especially awesome to make in advance for quick weekday lunches (which I often do).
 Plus, frittatas are a great way to use veggies hanging around in your fridge.
 We’ve all been there; we go to the grocery store a tad hungry and end up overbuying.
 Or, you make a visit to your local Costco and buy, like, 5 pounds of bell peppers.
 I never learn.

 How to Make Frittata